Manufacturing Process from Fractional Distillation of Crude Oil

-LPG is one of the refined products obtained from this LPG gas manufacturing process (NGL fractionation process).
+LPG is one of the refined products obtained from the manufacturing process (NGL fractionation process).

 After desalting, the heated crude oil is pumped into the distillation tower for fractional distillation of crude oil.

-In the LPG gas manufacturing process, fractions of the flow are obtained from the side of the distillation tower at various heights between the bottom and the top.
+In the manufacturing process, fractions of the flow are obtained from the side of the distillation tower at various heights between the bottom and the top.

-Each extraction point in the LPG gas manufacturing process (NGL fractionation process) is temperature controlled to obtain a specific fraction including gasoline, naphtha, kerosene, diesel, light gas oil and heavy gas oil.
+Each extraction point in the manufacturing process (NGL fractionation process) is temperature controlled to obtain a specific fraction including gasoline, naphtha, kerosene, diesel, light gas oil and heavy gas oil.

 These are then sent to unique streams for storage or possible further processing.
-See LPG processing image HERE.
+See the processing image HERE.

-LPG, with the lowest boiling point, is obtained from the top of the distillation tower, using the LPG gas manufacturing process (fractional distillation of crude oil).
+LPG, with the lowest boiling point, is obtained from the top of the distillation tower.

-To transport or store it, LPG gas needs to be liquefied under pressure.
-LPG can be stored or transported in LPG gas cylinders or vessels.
-LPG (propane) can be transported in a number of ways, including by ship, rail, tanker trucks, intermodal tanks, cylinder trucks, pipelines and local gas reticulation systems.
+To transport or store it, the gas needs to be liquefied under pressure.
+It can be stored or transported in cylinders or vessels.
+It can be transported in a number of ways, including by ship, rail, tanker trucks, intermodal tanks, cylinder trucks, pipelines and local gas reticulation systems.

 In Australia, LPG is propane.
-Propane is the gas that is supplied to virtually all homes and most businesses that purchase LPG in Australia.
-LPG is supplied in gas cylinders that are either exchanged or refilled on site by LPG tankers.
-Large users may utilise bigger LPG storage tanks.
+Propane is the gas that is supplied to virtually all homes and most businesses in Australia.
+It is supplied in gas cylinders that are either exchanged or refilled on site by tankers.
+Large users may utilise bigger storage tanks.
 The chemical formula for propane is C3H8.

-LPG products go by a number of names in Australia including LPG, LPG gas, bottled gas, propane, BBQ gas, camping gas and LP gas.
+Other names in Australia include LPG, LPG gas, bottled gas, propane, BBQ gas, camping gas and LP gas.
 However, no worries, as it’s all the same gas.

 Butane is also considered to be one of the LPG products.
 Butane is supplied to businesses that require butane, as opposed to propane.
 Butane has some specific applications where it has advantages over Propane.
 Aerosols and greenhouses both typically use butane.
 The chemical formula for butane is C4H10.